ronenOptimove/Optimove-APIs/Sandbox/readme.md

 # Sandbox Environment Usage Guide
 In the Optimove Sandbox environment, clients and third parties can test and simulate Optimove APIs before going live.
-It is used to send customer campaigns via external services. <br>
-The Sandbox site simulate production site for schedule campaigns and it contains dummy data.
+This environment is used when building your integration with Optimove for channel execution or promotion integration.
+The Sandbox site simulates an Optimove production site so you can setup customer campaigns to verify your API integration. <br>

 ***Prerequisites***
  - [Requesting Access](#request-access)